RouninMedia/Da3SH/README.md

 ## The Rise of Component-based Architecture alongside Frameworks

-The paradigm of component-based web architecture - which evolved in the 2010s alongside the rise of the Front-End Reactive Frameworks - has carved out its place amongst the schools of web-architecture.
+Component-based web architecture - which evolved in the 2010s alongside the rise of the Front-End Reactive Frameworks - has carved out its place amongst the established paradigms of web-architecture.

 But, being based on Javascript, 2010s-style component-based web architecture evolved with excessive and needless baggage, not least the reintroduction of *code-nesting*.